DevExpress-Examples/dashboard-for-winforms-diagnose-performance/readme.md

 4. Create a `DiagnosticController` object.

-5. Call the conroller's Start() and Stop() methods on click, to run and finish the Dashboard Diagnostic Tool's session.
+5. Call the conroller's Start() and Stop() methods on button's click to run and finish the Dashboard Diagnostic Tool's session.

 6. Implement the `IFileController` interface and specify the initial and output file names in the `TryOpenFile` and `TrySaveFile` methods.
 Pass a new class instance that implements `IFileController` to the controller's contructor.